-The ranking clearly demonstrates that the International Business School has made swift progress since its founding twelve years ago in building a business education that can be compared with the best in the world.
+The ranking clearly demonstrates that the International Business School has made swift progress since its founding in building a business education that can be compared with the best in the world.

-With a curriculum focused on the global economy and a community drawn from over 60 countries worldwide, the School offers outstanding opportunities for students to develop a career in the arena of international business.
+With a curriculum focused on the global economy and a community drawn from 66 countries worldwide, the School offers outstanding opportunities for students to develop a career in the arena of international business.

-The Economist Intelligence Unit's Which MBA Online survey, which is based on feedback from close to 20,000 MBA students and graduates as well as data provided by schools, takes as its criteria four key reasons for doing an MBA:
+The Economist Intelligence Unit's ranking, which is based on feedback from close to 20,000 MBA students and graduates as well as data provided by schools, takes as its criteria four key reasons for doing an MBA:

-- opening new career opportunities and/or further career experience;
+- opening new career opportunities and/or furthering current career;

 - personal development and educational experience;